mchirino89/mchirino89.github.io/_posts/books/2020-06-20-recommendations.md

 layout: post
 title:  "Book recommendations 📚"
 categories: books
-excerpt: Evergreen knowledge in the form of books, this is a small glimpse
+excerpt: Evergreen knowledge in the form of books, this is a small glimpse of books I've read on core topics everyone should understand.
 tags: [books, personal, tech, IT, coding]
-author: Mauricio Chirino
 ---

 [habits]: https://amzn.to/2Ztgead